kyphan38/arca/assets/docs/1-foundations/networking/1-foundations/5-ethernet-lan-switching-1.md

 ### Unicast Frame

-Definition: A frame destined for a single target
+Concept: A frame destined for a single target

 Types